 The clinic has a national referral base and has agreed referral pathways with the local CCGs.
 Referrals are accepted from primary, secondary and tertiary care.

-Patients are assessed in a consultant-led multidisciplinary clinic, including neurology, psychiatry, psychology, imaging, specialist nurse, neurophysiology and allied disciplines.
+Patients are asked to complete a pre-clinic questionnaire which enables us to tailor their consultation to their needs.
+At the clinic, they are assessed by a consultant-led multidisciplinary team, including neurology, psychiatry, psychology, imaging, specialist nurse, neurophysiology and allied disciplines.
 Where appropriate, patients are investigated on the same day with MRI, EEG and psychology.
-If necessary they can be admitted for further investigations to the Day Case Unit at the NHNN and we have a dedicated lumbar puncture clinic for rapid access to spinal fluid assessment.
-This can be an important part of the diagnostic process.
+If necessary, they can be admitted for further investigations to the Day Case Unit at the NHNN at another convenient time - we have a dedicated lumbar puncture clinic for rapid access to spinal fluid assessment, often an important part of the diagnostic process.
 Other modalities of imaging are also available.

-In addition to clinical care, all patients are offered the opportunity to participate in clinical trials and other studies at the DRC, which has major research commitments into early diagnosis and treatment of dementias.
-In addition the service has close links with DeNDRoN (Clinical Research network for Dementia and Neurodegenerative diseases) and the national director for dementia research is one of our consultants.
+In addition to clinical care, at clinic all patients are offered the opportunity to participate in clinical trials and other studies at the DRC, which has major research commitments into early diagnosis and treatment of dementias.

 Patient contact